joonito/Unity-Warcraft/README.md

 # Unity-Warcraft2
-Simple Warcraft implementation using Unity
+A simple Warcraft implementation using Unity

 ![Image will show up please wait](./Images/UnitSelection.gif)
 ### 👆 Unit selection by dragging